CoolistKovbel/PrimeBlossomdApp/README.md

 This dApp features

 - NFT mint - PrimeElectricPlant
-- Token mint - PlantFoodPalets
+- Token mint - BlossomPollenToken
 - NFT & token stake

 There will be another dApp coming soon be sure to hold your nfts it may work for the next one. maybe not.